CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/getting-started-lab2.md

 The architecture for this lab involves the following key components:

-- **Azure OpenAI:** Azure OpenAI Service provides REST API access to OpenAI's powerful language models and these models integrates with your data, enabling customized and secure interactions.
+- **Azure OpenAI:** Azure OpenAI Service provides REST API access to OpenAI's powerful language models, and these models integrates with your data, enabling customized and secure interactions.

 - **Azure OpenAI Models:** Offers pre-trained and customizable large language models for various AI applications.
 These models allow for powerful AI-driven solutions by generating tailored and contextually relevant content based on well-crafted prompts.